aaroneaton/aaroneaton.blog/content/posts/2015-06-09---Improving-the-Support-Ticket-Submission-Experience.md

 date: "2015-06-09T12:18:03Z"
 template: "post"
 slug: "/posts/improving-the-support-ticket-submission-experience/"
-category: "OptinMonster"
+category: "Development"
-tags: ["Development"]
+tags: ["User Experience"]
 description: "Foo"
-draft: false
 ---
 During the design phase of the new [OptinMonster SaaS](https://aaroneaton.blog/wp/recommends/optinmonster/) we realized that there was one killer feature that could set us apart from our competition.
 It wasn't more beautiful themes, a super-duper form builder or a brand new type of optin form.
 Don’t get me wrong.
 All of those features are important to us and are in the works, but&#8230;